 Here's some good news: You CAN develop self-awareness!

 To do so, you need to start identifying what you do well and the skills you need to develop.
-Once you gain an understanding of your skill level, you can learn to lead with your strengths and develop strategies to strengthen the skills you need to build.
+Once you understand your skill level, you can learn to lead with your strengths and develop strategies to strengthen the skills you need to build.

 5 Valuable Ways to Develop Self-Awareness